 MC has a basic policy aiming to maintain and improve its financial soundness and corporate value by ascertaining the various risks associated with its business activities, designating these risks into categories based on their individual characteristics, and managing them accordingly.

-In particular, MC works on a consolidated basis and in an integrated manner to ascertain and analyze the risks that could potentially have a significant impact on its financial status or reputational standing.
+In particular, MC works on a consolidated basis to ascertain and analyze the risks that could potentially have a significant impact on its financial status or reputational standing.